EricTheToon/Fortlatro/README.md

 Grande Lucky Rot Secret - Spawn a random Brainrot Joker (Must have room)

+Tracers Pistols - does Something? to the current score

+Sprite Chest - Spawn a random Sprite Joker (Must have room)

 # 15 Enhancements
 Crystal - 1.5X Mult +50 Chips no rank or suit 1/6 chance to break